rrrene/inch/README.md

 ### inch suggest

 Suggests places where a codebase suffers a lack of documentation.
+The command line exit status will be above zero when suggestions are found.

     $ inch suggest